dyhes/zulip/docs/subsystems/caching.md

   `KEY_PREFIX` is rotated every time we deploy to production; see below for details.

-We use this decorator in more than 30 places in Zulip, and it saves a huge amount of otherwise very self-similar caching code.
+We use this decorator in more than 30 places in Aloha, and it saves a huge amount of otherwise very self-similar caching code.

 ### Cautions